jeffreygwang/form-great-teams/README.md

 # Permissions

 Originally made as the team selection algorithm for Harvard Consulting on the Business and the Environment.
+Used for F2022 recruiting cycle.
 Available on an MIT license.

 ![image](https://user-images.githubusercontent.com/39931478/190246797-1119b8c2-2647-44c3-a42b-f24515ee540d.png)